Rio Grande Diesel Locomotive Paint Schemes

 Known by some as the Prospector scheme, from its first use in March 1950 on the new lightweight passenger equipment for the overnight Prospector train when it was combined with The Royal Gorge west of Grand Junction.
 (Read more about The Prospector train)

-For diesel units, this "Prospector" scheme included a 1-5/8 inch black stripe along the edge of the roof, to separate the roof's aluminum color from the body's Aspen Gold.
-When seen directly from above, the black line separating the aluminum color and the Aspen Gold color on the roof was oval or elliptical in shape, with the Aspen Gold being toward the front of each unit's roof.
+For diesel units, this "Prospector" scheme included an aluminum-color roof, Aspen Gold upper carbody, and aluminum color lower carbody, with four black stripes separating the Aspen Gold and aluminum color on the carbody.
+The new paint scheme also included a 1-5/8 inch black stripe along the edge of the roof, to separate the roof's aluminum color from the body's Aspen Gold.
+When seen directly from above, the black line separating the aluminum color and the Aspen Gold color on the roof was oval or elliptical in shape, with the Aspen Gold being used on the front of each unit's roof.

-The first known use of the new Aspen Gold, aluminum, and four black stripes paint scheme on a diesel locomotive was on FTA 5481 in March 1951.
-The unit had been wrecked in early December 1950 and sent to EMD for repairs, returning to Rio Grande home rails as the first unit to wear this much more visible scheme.
-The other cab unit (5484) and the two booster units (5482, 5483) of this four-unit FT set were repainted to match the 5481 at about the same time, between December 1950 and March 1951.
+The first known use of the new Aspen Gold, aluminum, and four black stripes paint scheme on a diesel locomotive was on FTA 5481 at some time prior to it being wrecked in December 1950.
+Photos of the wrecked unit show that it had already received the new paint schme.
+It retained the new paint scheme when it was returned in March 1951, in its later F7 style carbody.
+The unit had been wrecked in early December 1950 and sent to EMD for repairs, returning to Rio Grande home rails in March 1951.
+The other cab unit (5484) and the two booster units (5482, 5483) of this four-unit FT set were repainted to at the same time as 5481 prior to the wreck in December 1950.
 The earliest available EMD styling and painting diagram, number 8174189, is dated March 5, 1951.
-This EMD drawing makes reference to D&RGW drawing 21741-5-203, which likely predates the EMD drawing.
+This EMD drawing makes reference to D&RGW drawing 21741-5-203, which predates the EMD drawing.

 Between March and December 1951, motive power assigned to passenger service was repainted into this new scheme; this included the A-B-B-A set of passenger F3s assigned to the California Zephyr, 5521, 5522, 5523, 5524, and the Alco PA and PB units.
 In June 1952, D&RGW received five A-B-B-A sets and two A-B-A sets of F7s (14 A-units and 12 B-units) painted in the new scheme.